Easy Banana Bread

 Once the batter is mixed, separate it into two.
 I’ll usually go ⅔ and ⅓ (the chocolate), but you can go half and half if you’d like.

-Add ¼ - ⅓ cup of cocoa to one bowl, along with 1 Tbsp water.
+Add ¼ - ⅓ cup of cocoa to one bowl, along with 1 tablespoon water.
 Mix well.

 After preparing your pan, use spoons to add batters to the pan, alternating between the two.